phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

 ---
-title: "K8s Admission Control and Policy"
+title: "K8s API Admission Control and Policy"
 date: 2023-06-19T23:19:35+08:00
 lastmod: 2023-06-19T23:19:35+08:00
-draft: true
+draft: false
 keywords: ["kubernetes", "policy", "webhook", "plugin", "go"]
-description: ""
+description: "K8s API Admission Control and Policy"
 tags: ["kubernetes", "policy", "webhook", "plugin", "go"]
 author: "Zeng Xu"
-summary: "文章摘要"
+summary: "This post provides an overview of Admission Controllers in Kubernetes, including their implementation and usage.
+Third-party admission controllers can be integrated into kube-apiserver by implementing them as admission webhooks.
+Many policy engines have appeared in the community on top of admission webhooks.
+This post introduces two policy engines, OPA/Gatekeeper and Kyverno.
+Finally, it covers the official policy engine, ValidatingAdmissionPolicy."

 comment: true
 toc: true